alefiury/Speech-Synthesis-Evaluation-System/README.md

 To sucessfully run the application you need to set the environment variables that are used to handle encryption and data storage.

-This variables can be seen and set in the config file.
+These variables can be seen and set in the config file.

 ### 2.2 Score Database